Security Model¶

 IPv6 loopback |

-These blocks apply unconditionally, regardless of allowlist rules.
-They prevent an allowlisted domain from being used to reach internal services via DNS rebinding or other IP-level attacks.
-The CIDRBlocker also accepts additional custom ranges if your environment requires broader restrictions.
+These blocks apply by default regardless of allowlist rules, preventing an allowlisted domain from being used to reach internal services via DNS rebinding or other IP-level attacks.
+The CIDRBlocker accepts additional custom ranges via block-cidr if your environment requires broader restrictions.

 DNS filtering¶